ddiazron/ImgSegm/README.md

 py -m pip install imgsegmentationmq

-# Importing and uding the package
+# Importing and using the package

 To import the package to your python script run the following line: